Details of the changes to business rate multipliers in April 2026, why the changes matter, the legislative safeguards, and how to prepare.

 • Support for the high street: The new RHL multipliers will replace the annual RHL relief, giving eligible businesses long-term certainty.

-• Fairer contributions: A higher multiplier for large properties ensures major distribution centres and online retailers contribute proportionately.
+• Fairer contributions: A higher multiplier for High Value properties ensures major distribution centres and online retailers contribute proportionately.

 How we're preparing